o3world/o3w-frontend-guidelines/README.md

 <a name="readability-and-minification"></a>
 ### Readability and Minification

 When developing, readability is preferred over compression.
-There is no need for a developer to purposefully manually or automatically compress HTML or CSS/SCSS, nor obfuscate JavaScript (more details provided in JavaScript Code Standards).
+There is no need for a developer to purposefully (manually or automatically) compress HTML or CSS/SCSS, nor obfuscate JavaScript (more details provided in JavaScript Code Standards).

 _[Gulp](https://gulpjs.com/) modules are used to combine and minify CSS and JavaScript assets as needed. **Verbosity is preferred in original source code.**_

 <a name="whitespace"></a>
-### Readability and Minification
+### Whitespace

 * Always be consistent in your use of whitespace using it to improve code readability.
 * Use soft tabs with four spaces.